Vacuum polarization in the horizonless Bardeen metric: Beyond the weak field approximation: Boulware vacuum and eventual tachyonic instabilities

 We show the results of this analysis in Fig.~\ref{fig:zone1}.
 The red-shaded zones represent the combinations of parameters $\xi$ and $M/R_0$ whose associated square potential well presents at least one negative eigenvalue, indicating a possible presence of tachyonic instability in the original effective potential.
 Conversely, the white regions correspond to parameter values where the square well does not admit negative eigenvalues, ensuring the stability of the Boulware vacuum.
 As can be seen, for sufficiently small $M/R_0$ (the weak-field regime), any value of the coupling $\xi$ lies within the stable region, confirming that the Boulware vacuum remains stable in this limit.

 Using similar reasoning, one can identify regions in parameter space where negative eigenvalues arise.
 In particular, it is possible to construct a square potential well such that $V_{\text{eff}} > V_{\text{eff}}^{(l=0)}$.
 The existence of a bound state with a negative eigenvalue in this effective potential ensures the presence of tachyonic instabilities in the Bardeen metric (see the dark red-shaded region in Fig.~\ref{fig:zone1}).
+This provides a new example of the interesting phenomenon of vacuum tachyonic instability (see Ref.\cite{Vanzella} for previous examples).